Fireworks Videos | Fireworks Training | Fireworks Store | Firing System Plans

 Firing Contacts

-The firing contacts can be in the form of a mechanical switch, a pin (where the term "pin board firing system" comes from), or a circular metal contact.
+The firing contacts can be in the form of a mechanical switch, a pushbutton, a pin, or a circular metal contact.
 The mechanical switches are self explanatory.
-You flip the switch, you fire a shot.
+You flip the switch or push the button, you fire a shot.
 The latter two, pins or circular contacts both use a "Stylus" which resembles a pen.
-The stylus is touched to the pin and/or metal contact corresponding to the shot you want to fire.
+The metal stylus is touched to the pin and/or metal contact corresponding to the shot you want to fire.
 The pins can be as simple as a nail sticking out of a board.
 The metal contacts are typically copper or aluminum, and can be coated with solder if desired.
-Coating the contacts with solder has the effect of protecting the metal from erosion; however, it also slightly raises the electrical resistance of the contact which will reduce the maximum firing current possible.
-The picture shown above is my legacy 400 shot firing system, and you can see that it uses the circular metal contacts.
-See our newest firing system, or purchase a complete set of firing system plans and build your own!
+The system shown in the picture above is pyroinnovation's legacy 400 shot firing system, and you can see that it uses the circular metal contacts.
+See Pyrotechnic Innovations's newest firing system.

 Battery Interface